Claude Code Hooks¶

 Matchers¶

-A matcher is a string: "*" or empty matches all; a plain identifier or pipe-separated list ("Bash", "Write|Edit") matches exactly; anything with other characters is parsed as a JavaScript regex.
+A matcher is a string. "*" or an empty string matches everything.
+A plain identifier or pipe-separated list ("Bash", "Write|Edit") matches exactly.
+Anything with other characters parses as a JavaScript regex.
 What the matcher filters depends on the event — tool name for PreToolUse / PostToolUse, session source (startup, resume, clear, compact) for SessionStart, notification type for Notification, and so on (reference).

-Hooks vs Prompts¶
+Hooks vs prompts¶

 Hooks are deterministic "must-do" rules — they run as shell commands regardless of the model's choices (hooks guide).
 CLAUDE.md instructions are probabilistic "should-do" suggestions.
 Use hooks when compliance is non-negotiable — formatting, security checks, validation.
 Use prompts when flexibility is acceptable.